 Sodium oxybate (Oral route)

 Obtundation and respiratory depression may occur with sodium oxybate use.
 Sodium oxybate is the sodium salt of gamma hydroxybutyrate (GHB).
 Abuse of GHB is associated with CNS adverse reactions, including seizures, respiratory depression, decreased consciousness, coma, and death.
-Because of the risks of CNS depression, abuse, and misuse, sodium oxybate is available only through a restricted distribution program called the Xyrem Success Program(R), using a centralized pharmacy.
+Because of the risks of CNS depression, abuse, and misuse, sodium oxybate is available only through a restricted distribution program called the Xyrem REMS Program, using a centralized pharmacy.
 Prescribers and patients must enroll in the program; call 1-866-XYREM88 or go to www.XYREM.com .

 Central Nervous System Agent